ARTEMIS-TWIN/Docs/docs/survey/03-07-digitisation-experts.md

   <p><em>Figure 27.
 Collaborative digital platform usage.</em></p>
 </div>

 Barriers to data sharing are substantial and widely experienced.
 Respondents point to infrastructural limitations, compatibility issues, and institutional restrictions as the most significant obstacles.
 Concerns about intellectual property and metadata inconsistency further complicate dissemination, while limited cross–institutional collaboration reinforces the siloed nature of digitisation work.
-Only a very small number reports no major difficulties, confirming that data sharing remains one of the most structurally constrained areas in digitization workflows.
+Only a very small number reports no major difficulties, confirming that data sharing remains one of the most structurally constrained areas in digitisation workflows.

 ## 3.7.4 3D models, simulations, and integration challenges